openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 reservation of a floating IP address from an existing pool of addresses and the association of that address with a specific instance.

 #.
-Log in to the dashboard, choose a project, and click Access &
+Log in to the dashboard, choose a project, and click
-   Security.
+   :guilabel:`Access & Security`.

 #.
-Click the Floating IPs tab, which shows the floating IP addresses
+Click the :guilabel:`Floating IPs` tab, which shows the floating IP
-   allocated to instances.
+   addresses allocated to instances.

 #.
-Click Allocate IP to Project.
+Click :guilabel:`Allocate IP to Project`.

 #.
 Choose the pool from which to pick the IP address.

 #.
-Click Allocate IP.
+Click :guilabel:`Allocate IP`.

 #.
-In the Floating IPs list, click Associate.
+In the :guilabel:`Floating IPs` list, click :guilabel:`Associate`.

 #.
-In the Manage Floating IP Associations dialog box, choose the
+In the :guilabel:`Manage Floating IP Associations` dialog box,
-   following options:
+   choose the following options:

-   -  The IP Address field is filled automatically, but you can add a new IP address by clicking the + button.
+   -  The IP Address field is filled automatically, but you can add a new IP address by clicking the :guilabel:`+` button.

    -  In the Ports to be associated field, select a port from the list.

       The list shows all the instances with their fixed IP addresses.

 #.
-Click Associate.
+Click :guilabel:`Associate`.

 .. note:: To disassociate an IP address from an instance, click the :guilabel:`Disassociate` button.